tc39/proposal-decorators/EXTENSIONS.md

 # Possible extensions

-This decorators proposal was designed to permit other syntactic elements to be decorated:
+This file contains possible follow-on proposals which could be formulated within the framework of the class decorators proposal.
+This decorators proposal was designed to permit other syntactic elements to be decorated, but the Stage 2 proposal refers only to the class, field, method and accessor decorators.
+The main open question is whether to include parameter decorators initially, as they have attracted widespread interest and uptake in TypeScript within classes.

 ## Annotation syntax